psmass/DDS-Data-model-Example/CommandResponse/python/README.md

 ## Running Example:
 Device and Controller must be executed from the build directory.
+> python Device or python3 device
+> python Controller or python3 controller

 ## ToDo:
 - Add Writer and Reader Sub/pub events (track subs/pubs)-